 Gjipe Beach

 Gjipe Beach is still one of Albania’s most secluded coastal treasures.
-It takes a short hike to get there, but once you arrive, you’ll be rewarded with turquoise waters, high cliffs, and a peaceful atmosphere.
-Campings during summer are common in the area, making a fun activity for those who like adventures.
+It takes a short hike to get there, but once you arrive, you’ll be rewarded with turquoise waters, high cliffs, and some cool adventures (camping, hiking, campfires).
+A trip to Gjipe is definitely worth it, and it’s especially fun if you’re with a group of friends.

 Zvërnec Beach

 Located near the town of Vlorë, Zvërnec Beach is a quiet and underappreciated spot with shallow, calm waters.
-It’s also near the famous Zvërnec Monastery, making it a great destination for both history lovers and beachgoers who prefer a peaceful setting.
+It’s also near the famous Zvërnec Monastery, so you get to learn more about the area’s history, while enjoying exploring around in your own pace.

 Palasë Beach